 DIRECTOR Allison Druin

-Allison Druin is ADVANCE Professor for the STEM Senior Women's Council and a Professor in the iSchool at the University of Maryland as well as the Co-Director of the Future of Information Alliance.
+Allison Druin is the Chief Futurist for the University of Maryland Division of Research, an ADVANCE Professor for the STEM Senior Women's Council and a Professor in the iSchool at the University of Maryland as well as the Co-Director of the Future of Information Alliance.
 Previously she was the Associate Dean for Research at the iSchool as well as the Director of the Human-Computer Interaction Lab (HCIL) where she led an interdisciplinary lab of 50 faculty/staff/students from 8 colleges and 2 institutes.
 Her own research over the last two decades has focused on developing new technologies for children with children as design partners.
 With this team, she has helped to develop new digital library and storytelling tools with such partners as the U.S. National Park Service, Sesame Workshop, Nickelodeon, Nokia, UNICEF, and many others.

 In 2010, the International Children's Digital Library (www.childrenslibrary.org) which she helped to develop a decade ago was given the "American Library Association President's Award for International Library Innovation."
 Her most recent award was this year when she was named an ADVANCE Professor through the National Science Foundation.
 12 senior women faculty were selected on the campus of the University of Maryland to mentor and support junior faculty who are women and under-represented minorities.
 And for the last 3 years she has been a technology correspondent on WAMU (88.5)’s Kojo Nnamdi Show, Tech Tuesday.